 Table of Contents

-A lot of people think immersing yourself in a language is the best way to learn it, and I agree.
-Don’t get me wrong – there are a lot of high-quality language apps out there that can help you become conversational, like Babbel and Pimsleur.
-But to become completely fluent, you need to practice with native speakers.
+I believe that immersing yourself in a language is the best way to learn.
+There are a lot of high-quality language apps out there that can help you become conversational, like Babbel and Pimsleur.
+But to become completely fluent, you need to practice listening and communication with native speakers.

-Of course, the best way to do this is to find an online tutor on italki or Preply.
-There are others ways too though.
+The best way to do this is to find an online tutor on italki or Preply, but there are others ways, too.
 You can find and watch content in your target language.
-Whether it’s TV shows, movies, podcasts, or books, immersing yourself in native content will improve your communication skills.
+Whether it’s TV shows, movies, podcasts, or books, immersing yourself in authentic content will improve your communication skills.

 Lingopie is similar to Netflix, there are even some Netflix shows available on the platform.
 Once you log in, you can browse a large variety of shows in your language of choice.
 Some of the categories include new releases, documentaries, beginner-friendly shows, strong women leads, and more.
-The layout is also similar to Netflix, so it’s easy to navigate.
+The layout is similar to Netflix, so it’s easy to navigate.

 Lingopie can help you improve your language skills no matter what level you are.
 From beginners to advanced, you can find something you’ll like.
 There are also several features within Lingopie that make the shows accessible to different levels.
-In fact, these features are one of the reasons I enjoy using Lingopie to practice.
+These features are one of the reasons I enjoy using Lingopie to practice.

-A Lingopie subscription costs $12.00 per month or $67.00 per year.
+A Lingopie subscription costs $36.00 for 3 months or $72.00 per year.
 If you choose the yearly subscription, the cost of Lingopie is only $6.00 per month (a discount of 55%).
-If you want to share an account with multiple people, you can get Lingopie’s Family Plan for $99.00 per year ($8.25 per month).
-The Family Plan lets 4 people use the same account.
+If you want to use Lingopie without worrying about renewing your subscription, you can purchase their lifetime plan for $199.

 Most language apps charge similar prices.
 Some more expensive apps like FluentU offer more advanced features.
 Cheaper apps like MosaLingua offer fewer features, but can still help you learn quite a bit.
 Compared to its competitors, Lingopie sits right in the middle and offers a lot of value for its price.